scala-ide/scala-ide.github.com/blog/_posts/2012-07-31-release-notes-2.1-Milestone-2.md

 ## Bugfixes

 We fixed 119 tickets since milestone 1 was released!
+You will notice many improvements in the Scala editor and semantic highlighting (big thanks to our newest contributor, Simon Schäfer!)
 For a more detailed list of the most important fixes check the [changelog][changelog]

 ## Install it now!